smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 4.4.6 SQL Server TCP/IP Java Connection Errors

-This error below is caused by firewall issues:
+This error below is caused by firewall issues, users can connect using SQL Server Management studio and *sqlcmd*:

 ```
 com.microsoft.sqlserver.jdbc.SQLServerException: The TCP/IP connection to the host localhost, port 1433 has failed.
 Error: "Connection refused: connect.